4 words. Heaven. In. A. Jar. Introducing Maple Praline Butter!

 - 2) Make a thinner paste that has the texture of peanut butter with very small bits of nuts.
 This is the consistency I like the most.
 It’s smooth and creamy but still has some crispiness to it.
 It’s great to use on top of oatmeal, in cakes, chocolates, etc.

 - 3) Make a super smooth, very thin butter.
 If you want it super smooth I would recommend using a blender instead of the food processor.
 A very smooth praline butter is best used in pastry creams.

-My secret to take this praline butter to the next level is to blend one WHOLE vanilla bean with the caramelized nuts.
+My secret to taking this maple praline butter to the next level is to blend one WHOLE vanilla bean with the caramelized nuts.
 The flavor it adds to the praline is unbelievable.
-I guess you could use a teaspoon of vanilla extract if you don't have vanilla beans, but I haven't tried it yet.
+I guess you could use a teaspoon of vanilla extract if you don’t have vanilla beans, but I haven’t tried it yet.

 This praline paste is delicious on top of oatmeal, pancakes, or toasted bread, but it also makes a great base for many desserts.
 Stay tuned for more recipes!

 Let me know in the comments if you try this recipe!

 - Preheat oven to 325°F (170°C).
 Line a baking sheet with parchment paper and spread the almonds on one half of the baking sheet and the hazelnuts on the other half.